Infertility Advocacy Issues:

-We will be on Capitol Hill talking about the scope of infertility in this country and the physical, emotional, and financial impact of this disease.
+We will be on Capitol Hill on May 11, 2016 talking about the scope of infertility in this country and the physical, emotional, and financial impact of this disease.
 We will be asking Congress to support legislation to allow Veterans and others in the military to obtain infertility and family building resources; to support bills to will improve the Adoption Tax Credit so that more people can afford to build their family through adoption; and to work with us to advance the goals of the National Action Plan on Infertility.

 We are asking Senators and Representatives to co-sponsor S469/HR 3365, a bill that will dramatically improve the care our wounded service members and veterans receive for infertility.
 Currently the Veterans Administration is banned from offering IVF treatments to Veterans.
 The bills will allow Veterans to obtain IVF, adoption assistance, and other family-building benefits, and will also improve the fertility care available to active duty and wounded service members.